flimflamjs/flimflam/README.md

 * To build all components at once, run: `npm run build`
 * To build components individually, run: `babel component-name/index.es6 > component-name/index.js`

 Tests for each component live in their own directory under `component-name/test/index.js`.
+Tests use tape/tape-run/tap-spec

 * To run all tests at once, run: `npm run test`
-* To run tests individually, run: `zuul --local -- component-name/test`
+* To run tests individually, use the `run-test.sh` script with the name of the component: `./run-test.sh button`